Mercor AI review (2026): A revolutionary platform or a privacy nightmare?

 It's an approach that definitely raises some ethical eyebrows.
 You have to wonder if it's a form of corporate espionage, pulling proprietary knowledge from experts to train AI that could disrupt their former industries.

 From a business perspective, Mercor isn't open about its pricing for employers.
-Some third-party digging suggests they charge a recruiting fee of around 30%, but that's not official.
+Some reports suggest they charge a recruiting fee of around 30%, but that's not official.
 This lack of transparency makes it tough for companies to know if they're getting a good deal and just adds to the general feeling of uncertainty around the platform.

-In contrast, platforms like eesel AI put their pricing right on the website.
-You get clear, predictable plans based on usage, with no hidden fees that punish you for being busy.
+In contrast, the best AI customer service software puts pricing right on the website. eesel AI's pricing, for instance, gives you clear, predictable plans based on usage, not seats, with no hidden fees that punish you for being busy.
 You can start with a flexible monthly plan and cancel whenever you want, giving you total control over your budget.
 It’s a straightforward way of doing business that builds trust.

 The final verdict